sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/ChangePassword/General.md

 <br>

-### Offers dedicated form for changing a user's account password.
+### Always offer a dedicated form for changing a user's account password.

 TODO: add description.